Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/waterfall/rules/_index.md

 When you do an **ADD** action,
 * Place a tile from your hand in the waterfall, which is a _pyramid_ shape.
-* There must be a **water path** leading into the tile.
-(Which happens automatically if you follow the pyramid shape.)
+* Adjacent to an existing tile.

-The **DRAW** action allows drawing cards from the top of the facedown deck, into your hand.
+The **DRAW** action allows 3 drawing cards from the top of the facedown deck, into your hand.
+If the deck runs out, shuffle the discarded tiles and make it the new deck.

 The **SCORE** action works as follows.
+You may score at most _two_ tiles this way (with one SCORE action).
-* Check the _gemstones_ that you visited thus far (when falling down).
+* Check the _gemstones_ that you visited thus far (when falling down this turn).
 * Pick a **tile from your hand** that has a _matching gemstone_.
 (If none exists, just do nothing.)
 * Place that tile facedown in your score pile.
-It's _number_ scores you points at the end of the game.
+Its _number_ scores you points at the end of the game.
-* When you take a SCORE action, your _path_ **resets**.
-(Pretend you didn't visit all tiles visited so far, which obviously influences what tiles you may score from now.)

 @TODO: IMAGE EXAMPLES